Minor, extended minor

 Fees and costs

-A minor or extended minor in Graphic Design adds a valuable professional qualification to your résumé and can lead to an entry-level position in the creative industry or to additional job opportunities in your chosen field of study.
+A minor or extended minor in Graphic and Digital Design adds a valuable professional qualification to your résumé and can lead to an entry-level position in the creative industry or to additional job opportunities in your chosen field of study.

-A minor or extended minor in Graphic Design provides you with essential graphic and digital design skills in communication design and interactive design.
+A minor or extended minor in Graphic and Digital Design provides you with essential graphic and digital design skills in communication design and interactive design.
 This applied foundation introduces you to Adobe software, design thinking, creative processes, and professionals standards of practice.

 The United Nations reports that the creative economy is one of the world’s fastest growing sectors for income generation, job creation, and export earnings.